kirsing/spring-boot-postgreSQL/README.md

-This is a simple project for learning to build a RESTful app with PostgreSQL using Spring Boot and JPA.
+This is a simple project for learning to build a RESTful app with PostgreSQL using Spring Boot and JPA. upd. + Criteria Predicates.